-STRONG STORMS AGAIN: two more rounds of rain and storms likely on Thursday
+STRONG STORMS AGAIN: another round of strong storms today

 PHOTOS: Wednesday’s storms brought some cool-looking clouds and some awesome rainbows!

 Severe weather risk?
-The Storm Prediction Center outlines a *MARGINAL RISK* of a few severe storms Thursday in Alabama and Tennessee: mainly for damaging winds and hail.
+The Storm Prediction Center outlines a *MARGINAL RISK* for severe storms in southern middle Tennessee.
+There is a *SLIGHT RISK* north of US 64 for today.
+Damaging winds and hail are the main threats.
+Note: Anywhere in the Tennessee Valley could still see a severe thunderstorm today.

-Thursday’s storms come in two waves: one moves out of Tennessee in the morning and another develops around midday and moves into Alabama in the afternoon/early evening.

-Timing is always a little iffy until the storms are actually on radar, but you can expect some storms nearby between 6 and 10 AM Thursday and a more pronounced round between 2 PM and 8 PM Thursday.
+Timing is always a little iffy until the storms are actually on radar, but you can expect some storms nearby between now and 10 AM. and a more pronounced round between 2 PM and 8 PM.
+We already had a heavy downpour over downtown Huntsville early this morning.

 Photo Gallery